CLOUDTRAX USER GUIDE:

 - Select the sample PayPal button code (everything between the above lines) and delete it.
 Then hit “CTL-V” (windows) or “CMD-V” (Mac) to paste your PayPal button code into the splash page between the lines.

-- Click the Save Changes button at the top-right of the editor window.
+- Click the Save Changes button at the top-right of the editor window, close the Splash Page editor window, and click the Save Changes button at the top-right the SSID configuration pane.
 Your splash page has now been saved.
-Close the Splash Page editor window.

 - Your site is now ready to accept payments.
 Give your nodes 10-15 minutes to update.